For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 Rest of Paris

-Better guides exist to explain the long and colorful history of Notre Dam, but it goes without saying that the church (when reopened) is one of the places on earth worth visiting.
+Better guides exist to explain the long and colorful history of Notre Dam, but it goes without saying that the church is one of the places on earth worth visiting.

 To summarize, the French court ordered a new cathedral representing the monarchy’s power and splendor.
-The Gothic style, up to this point, was primarily a french project, and the Notre Dame represents the culmination of the early Gothic.
-Notre Dame affirmatively defined a single royal style, combining different strands of thought in the Gothic.
+The Gothic style, up to this point, was primarily a French project, and Notre Dame represents the culmination of the early Gothic.
+Notre Dame affirmatively defined a single royal style, combining different strands of thought in the development of the Gothic.
 It was truly representative of the French court, and the style was replicated throughout the French kingdom.
 Driving this home was the iconographic scenes relating to the French kings along the facade and throughout the interior.

 It’s also notable for its size and conservative style.
 Construction started in 1163 but carried on for over a century.
 By the time the interior was completed around 1260, the hallmarks of Notre Dame’s style would have been considered outdated.
 Yet, as a powerful symbol of the monarchy, a conservative Gothic would dominate French church construction until the end of the Hundred Years’ War.

 Another remarkable example of the High French Gothic is the chapel of Sainte-Chapelle.
 Various historical luminaries considered it the most beautiful building ever constructed by man.
 Rather than a church or building, we must consider Sainte-Chapelle as simply an oversized reliquary.
 The Kings of France, after all, built it as a home for the sacred Crown of Thrones.

 Instead of a case of gold and gems sparkling in candlelit darkness, light from the sun filters through the most extensive collection of medieval stained glass in Europe.
 It fills the space with all multitudes of colors, the stories of the glass pull your eyes upwards and forwards, and it is hard to imagine a more hallowed space.